benny-png/benny-png/README.md

 # Hi there 👋

-My name is Benjamin 🎉 and I am a Computer Engineer 👨‍💻 by education, Software Developer and scientist by passion 🙂.
+My name is Benjamin 🎉 and I am a self-taught Computer Engineer 👨‍💻, Software Developer and scientist by passion 🙂.

 I got into tech and science from an anime scene, where a computer engineer was coding and repairing a time machine ⏳ in C and doing some robotics 🤖 back in 2018.